Constrained quantization for probability distributions: Introduction

 \subsection{Delineation}

-In this paper, we have determined the optimal sets of $n$-points and the $n$th constrained quantization errors for all $n\in \D N$ for different uniform distributions: in Section~\ref{sec1}, the uniform distribution has support a closed interval $[a, b]$ and the optimal elements lie on another line segment; in Section~\ref{sec2}, the uniform distribution has support a circle, and the optimal elements lie on another circle; and in Section~\ref{sec3}, the uniform distribution has support a chord of a circle, and the optimal elements lie on that circle.
-Finally, in Section~\ref{sec5}, we give the definitions of the constrained quantization dimension and the constrained quantization coefficient and, with different examples, show the differences between the constrained and the unconstrained quantization dimensions, and the constrained and the unconstrained quantization coefficients.
+The organization of the paper is as follows.
+Section~\ref{sec000} presents the preliminaries that will be used throughout the paper.
+Section~\ref{sec1} studies constrained quantization for the uniform distribution supported on a closed interval $[a,b]$, where the optimal elements are restricted to lie on another line segment.
+Section~\ref{sec2} investigates constrained quantization for the uniform distribution supported on a circle, with optimal elements constrained to lie on another circle.
+In Section~\ref{sec3}, we analyze the case where the uniform distribution is supported on a chord of a circle, while the optimal elements lie on the circle itself.
+Section~\ref{sec5} introduces the notions of constrained quantization dimension and constrained quantization coefficient, and through several examples highlights the differences between constrained and unconstrained quantization dimensions and coefficients.
+Finally, Section~\ref{sec6} outlines future directions and open problems arising from the work presented in this paper.